Health Policy and Administration, B.S. (University College)

 You Might Like This Program If...

-• You are interested in business administration or management but want to focus primarily in the healthcare industry.
+• You are interested in business administration or management and want to focus primarily in the healthcare industry.

-• You are interested in influencing health policy by working in government at the state or federal level
+• You are interested in influencing health policy and public health by working in government at the state or federal level or nonprofit organizations

 • You are interested in improving access to health care for underserved populations

-• You are interested in reducing health care costs or improving health care quality through policy reform.
+• You are interested in reducing health care costs or improving health care quality through policy reform or business leadership.

 MORE INFORMATION ABOUT WHY STUDENTS CHOOSE TO STUDY HEALTH POLICY AND ADMINISTRATION